 It is important to remain vigilant and compare supplier prices at least once a year.
 This means you can maintain a competitive price and make significant savings if better offers turn up.
 Often, the difference can be as much as several hundred euros on an annual basis.

 Want to find out more about how the comparison tool works?
 Or do you need a hand to help reduce your electricity bill?
-Our advisors are available on 0800 37 369, Monday to Friday, from 09:00 to 18:00
+Our advisers are available on 0800 37 369, Monday to Friday, from 9.00 am to 6.00 pm

 Not the right time for you?
-Subscribe to our monthly newsletter to keep informed of the best deals on offer.
+Subscribe to our monthly newsletter to stay informed of the best deals on offer.